-Take a look at our case study for Furniture Online Shopping Website to see how the research and planning process for a website usually take place.
-From our experience, we found most big businesses do not care enough (or have dedicated team) to work with us during the research and design process while the small businesses do not have the budget for this activity.
+Take a look at our case study for Furniture Online Shopping Website to see how the research and planning process for a website usually takes place.
+From my experience, I found most big businesses do not care enough (or have a dedicated team) to work with us during the research and design process while the small businesses do not have the budget for this activity.

 Hint: For small businesses to stand out (and it's really easy to beat the big players on the web), you can make time to do your own research and planning.
 Do not hesitate to get in touch with us for free consulting services, and our articles section is a great starting resource to learn more about websites and how to plan for your next website project.

-Most web design agencies in Vietnam are taking inspiration from Western style design, especially the American design style to be specific.
-This comes at no surprise as most of the world leading websites come from the US and the Vietnamese people are more associated with the US (Hollywood) culture.
-Western European design style is a rarity here in Vietnam mostly due to a low-key appearance of famous European brands as well as the mostly minimalist and mono-color style that does not resonate with Vietnamese people's love for colors and noise.
+Most web design agencies in Vietnam are taking inspiration from Western-style design, especially the American design style to be specific.
+This comes as no surprise as most of the world-leading websites come from the US and the Vietnamese people are more associated with the US (Hollywood) culture.
+The western European design style is a rarity here in Vietnam mostly due to the low-key appearance of famous European brands as well as the most minimalist and mono-color style that does not resonate with Vietnamese people's love for colors and noise.

 Recently, there is a new trend of design that mixes the modern style with Vietnam's cultural elements and values to create a unique design of Vietnam and for Vietnam.
-We are seeing this trend being applied mostly to traditional products such as herbs, medicines, foods as well as organic produces (which has recently become a trend in Vietnam).
-We look forward to seeing this to rise as a unique design trend of Vietnam, for Vietnam, similar to what we see in the other similar markets such as Japan and China.
+I'm seeing this trend being applied mostly to traditional products such as herbs, medicines, foods as well as organic produces (which has recently become a trend in Vietnam).
+I look forward to seeing this rise as a unique design trend of Vietnam, for Vietnam, similar to what I see in the other similar markets such as Japan and China.

 “ A typical colorful scene at a local market in Vietnam. ”

-As noted, colors play a big role in designing in Vietnam, and the designers should equip himself deep understanding of various meanings of colors and how they can be associated with other social aspects.
-There have been cases where we were told to use or not to use certain colors because they may not play well with the birth year of the owners.
-If you come from the Western culture this may sound absurd to you, but this belief comes from Feng-shui and Chinese astrology which plays important role in the decision making process of many business owners (especially with ones from Northern provinces such as Ha Noi).
+As noted, colors play a big role in designing in Vietnam, and the designers should equip themselves with a deep understanding of various meanings of colors and how they can be associated with other social aspects.
+There have been cases where I was told to use or not to use certain colors because they may not play well with the birth year of the owners.
+If you come from the Western culture this may sound absurd to you, but this belief comes from Feng-shui and Chinese astrology which plays important role in the decision-making process of many business owners (especially with ones from Northern provinces such as Ha Noi).

-The cost of having a custom web design services in Vietnam is still considered high because most businesses are not using their websites to get Return on Investment.
+The cost of having custom web design services in Vietnam is still considered high because most businesses are not using their websites to get Return on Investment.
 The agencies (including us) should take at least half of the blame for that.
-For a long time we as designers and developers simply take the requests from the customers without analyzing the real business motivation behind the website.
-Without a deep understanding of the business pain points, the target audience persona, the user flow, we jump right into solving the design and features "problems" the customers show us.
-That was true for the old Nilead.
-The new Nilead ensures that we:
+For a long time, designers and developers simply take the requests from the customers without analyzing the real business motivation behind the website.